TianleiP/ML_Project_311/instructions/surveyContent.md

  A lot (hot)
  I will have some of this food item with my hot sauce

-Cleaning logic: processed into vectors of 5*1
+Cleaning logic: 1 for None, 5 for I will have some of this food item with my hot sauce